-What are your plans/goals for the next couple of years?
+What are your plans for the businesses in the coming years?

 As a kid, what did you want to be when you grew up?

-What might we be surprised to learn about you?
+What do you think we’d be surprised to learn about you?

 This Saturday, April 29, is our first in-person art event of 2017.
 It's time for the 12th-annual Craftstravaganza, a free, one-day show in the Eco Experience Building on the Minnesota State Fairgrounds in St. Paul.
 We'll be there with about 75 other makers and artists from 10am–5pm.At this event, we'll have our entire selection of State Icons, [...]